ChibiOS/ChibiOS/testhal/STM32/STM32L4xx/I2C-LIS3MLD/readme.txt

 ** TARGET **

-The demo runs on a STM32 Nucleo64-L476RG board.
+The demo runs on an STM32 Nucleo64-L476RG board.
 It has been tested with the X-NUCLEO-IKS01A1 shield.

 ** The Demo **